jdblischak/jdb-conda/docs/README.md

 * `create-conda-forge-setup.md` - Directions to create a conda setup
   that mimics the CI builds for conda-forge.

-* `create-recipe-bioc.md` - Directions to create a recipe for a Bioconductor R package.

 * `create-recipe-cran.md` - Directions to create a recipe for a CRAN R package.

+* `create-recipe-github.md` - Directions to create a recipe for a GitHub R package.

 * `submit-bioconda-bioc.md` - Directions to create and test a recipe for a Bioconductor R package for submission to bioconda.

+* `create-recipe-bioc.md` - Directions to create a recipe for a Bioconductor R package.